 Introduction

-This API caters to Nodal beneficiary registration, by using this API Beneficiary KYC can be lodged with bank for further verification
+This API caters to Nodal beneficiary registration, by using this API Beneficiary KYC can be lodged with bank for further verification.

 Description

 This API can be consumed by Aggregators/corporate who have Nodal arrangement with Bank.
 This API enables to capture the KYC details of merchants registered with aggregators.